Jeremycouturier/NcorpiON/README.md

 To run a simulation, first update the file src/parameters.h

-Then to run a simulation and to produce an animation
+Then to run a simulation and to produce an animation, install ffmpeg on your system and run

-      ./ncorpion.sh number_of_images_to_be_produced path_where_to_produce_them
+      ./ncorpion.sh number_of_images_to_be_produced path_where_to_produce_them && cd path_where_to_produce_them/gif && ncorpion_animation.sh
-      cd path_where_to_produce_them/gif && ffmpeg -i %d.png -vf palettegen palette.png && ffmpeg -framerate 25 -i "%d.png" -i palette.png -lavfi paletteuse ncorpion.gif && ffmpeg -framerate 25 -i "%d.png" -i palette.png -lavfi paletteuse ncorpion.mp4

-To run the simulation without producing an animation
+To run the simulation without producing an animation, run

       make clean && make && make clean && ./ncorpion